A Multitask VAE for Time Series Preprocessing and Prediction of Blood Glucose Level: Experiments and Results

 \section{Experiments and Results}

 We present the experiments on forecasting blood glucose levels over a limited time-series dataset.
-We analyze : \textit{i)} The performance of the proposed model compared to state-of-the-art models and baselines, the analysis included a mathematical metrics (RMSE, MAPE, nMAPE), and clinical aspect of the model (Clarke Error Grid).
+We analyze : \textit{i)} The performance of the proposed model compared to state-of-the-art models and baselines.
 We evaluate the predictive models on the public dataset OhioT1DM 2018 \cite{Marling2020-op}.
 The dataset contains 8 weeks of CGM, insulin, and self-reported meals for a total of 6 patients with type-1 diabetes.
 The dataset is primarily utilized for blood glucose prediction.